-Caravan – a Tiny House Hotel is an eclectic hotel made up of 6 custom-built tiny houses arranged around a central courtyard.
+Caravan – a Tiny House Hotel is an eclectic hotel made up of 6 custom-built tiny houses arranged around a central courtyard in NE Portland.
 Not only can you experience what it’s like to live in a tiny house, but they also have nightly bonfires with s’mores and occasional live music!

 Read about some other unique boutique hotels in Portland.

-Purringtons Cat Lounge is a “cat cafe” and adoption center where you can sip wine while petting adoptable cats.
-If you’re in the market for adoption, or just want to hang out with cats for the afternoon, this is the perfect place to visit!
+Purringtons Cat Lounge is a “cat cafe” and adoption center where you can sip wine or coffee while petting adoptable cats.
+If you’re in the market for adoption, or just want to hang out with cats for the afternoon, this is the puuuurfect place to visit!

 Every year in late August thousands of Vaux’s Swifts gather in preparation to migrate to Central America and Venezuela.
-And one place in particular that one swift population has been choosing since the 1980’s is a chimney at Chapman School.
+And one place in particular that one swift population has been choosing since the 1980s is a chimney at Chapman School in Portland.
 Hundreds of people gather on the lawn at the school one hour before sunset to watch the swifts swooping through the air in unison.

 Collins Beach is a clothing-optional sandy beach located on the Columbia River on Sauvie Island.
 If you aren’t a fan of tan lines you can bare it all without fear here.
 But please, for the sake of everyone around you, don’t act creepy and/or awkward.
 The best way to avoid being creepy is to lounge on Collins Beach in this: